-Jennifer Chi, founder and CEO of Live Good, Inc. has been nominated for the Greater Irvine Chamber’s 2021 Women of Influence Game Changer award.
-She is an active and influential leader with global and domestic experience in advocating for human rights and environmental stewardship.
+Live Good Founder Jennifer Chi has been nominated for the Greater Irvine Chamber’s 2021 Women of Influence Game Changer award for her work in advocating for human rights and environmental stewardship.

-Through her experience as an international investigator examining factory production in Asia and working on human rights cases, Chi conceptualized a new mode of commerce in the manufacturing industry.
+Through her experience as a factory investigator in Asia and working on human rights cases, Jennifer conceptualized a new mode of commerce in the manufacturing industry.
 By designing an eco-conscientious manufacturing model focused on prioritizing human health and sustainability, she founded Live Good in 2012, shifting from an outdated model of mass production and catapulting manufacturing into the 21st century.

 As a graduate of Stanford University, Jennifer focused on International Relations and Philosophy, assisting scholars at the Hoover Research Institution, and was involved with working on policy issues concerning school construction and safety in the post Columbine era for the U.S. Department of Education.
 She earned her law degree from George Washington University and began working on human rights cases.
 As a human rights investigator, Jennifer observed countless workers overseas get sick from toxic materials, unsanitary conditions, while laboring excessively long hours for minimal compensation.